Skip to main content

 1. The sender knows the spending_key whose BabyJubJub public key (Ax) is embedded in the note commitment.

-2. The note exists in the Merkle tree of commitments.
+2. The note exists in a commitment tree of the Merkle forest.

 3. The nullifier is computed correctly from the commitment and spending key.

-4. The note value equals the net withdrawal amount plus the gasless fee.
+4. The note value equals the net withdrawal amount, plus the gasless fee, plus any change kept private.

 5. The asset ID in the note matches the public asset ID.